 Never discount the team member who is staring you in the face.
 In the end, Players remember the “Golden Rule.”
 Treat others as you wish to be treated.
 You will be the better for it!
 Great Luck, Players.

 Born in 1972 in Springfield, Massachusetts, Chris DiMauro followed his talent agent mother’s passion for entertainment.
-Mr. DiMauro initiated music and arts projects during the ’90s, highlighting Springfield’s talent.
+Mr. DiMauro initiated music and art projects during the ’90s, highlighting Springfield’s talent.
 But, by the millennial, he had had enough of nightlife, show business, and entertainment altogether and left for a “regular life.”

 Chris lives with his wife of 20 years and 8-year-old daughter in Western Massachusetts.
 He enjoys skiing, AHL hockey, cooking/eating, and gaming.
 Chris currently works as a creative director for both internet and broadcast media.

 Chris DiMauro’s passion project for the past five years has been his podcast and website.
 It covers news, entertainment, dining, and gaming at MGM Springfield.
 It also supports the city of Springfield entertainment, sports, and arts.
-Visit the Episodes page to listen to the podcast and view photos.